-The Superannuation Complaints Tribunal is an independent dispute resolution body which deals with a diverse range of superannuation-related complaints and offers a free, 'user-friendly' alternative to the court system.
+The Superannuation Complaints Tribunal is an independent dispute resolution body which offers a free, 'user-friendly' alternative to the court system.
+The Tribunal is completely impartial—we make decisions on the individual facts and merits of each complaint.
+We do not act for or represent any side to a complaint.

-- Before contacting the Tribunal you must first complain to your superanuation provider.
+- Before contacting the Tribunal you must first complain to your superannuation provider.

 See sample complaint letter »

-- If you are not satisfied with the response, or after 90 days you have had no response, you may make a complaint to the Tribunal.
-Before you do, check to ensure your complaint is within the Tribunal's jurisdiction.
+If you are not satisfied with the response, or after 90 days you have had no response, you may make a complaint to the Tribunal.

 - Your complaint to the Tribunal must be in writing.